dfilatov/bem-react/README.md

                 focused : this.state.focused,
                 disabled : this.props.disabled
             },
-            children : this.props.text,
+            attrs : {
                 onFocus : this._onFocus,
                 onBlur : this._onBlur,
                 onClick : this.props.onClick
+            },
+            content : this.props.text
         };
     }
 });